 The BRX-VDSL2 is fully transparent to Vectoring and pair-bonding applications.
-Installing a BRX-VDSL2 on a copper pair makes it possible to extend the benefit of vectoring to longer distances from the DSLAM.
-Bonding two pairs together, unless limited by the DSLAM or CPE, enables the doubling of the bandwidth.
+Installing a BRX-VDSL2 on a copper pair makes it possible to extend the benefit of vectoring up to 6,000 feet (1.8 km) from the DSLAM, well beyond the typical range of 3,000 feet (1 km) where vectoring is usually effective.